eigenein/protobuf/docs/annotating_fields.md

 1. `#!python ClassVar` is needed here because this is a descriptor and not a real attribute.

-### Limitations
+!!! warning "Limitations"

-- When assigning a one-of member, `#!python BaseMessage` resets the other fields to `#!python None`, regardless of any defaults defined by, for example, `#!python dataclasses.field`.
+    - When assigning a one-of member, `#!python BaseMessage` resets the other fields to `#!python None`, **regardless** of any defaults defined by, for example, `#!python dataclasses.field`.
-- The `#!python OneOf` descriptor simply iterates over its members in order to return a `Oneof` value.
+    - The `#!python OneOf` descriptor simply iterates over its members in order to return an assigned `Oneof` value, so it takes [linear time](https://en.wikipedia.org/wiki/Time_complexity#Linear_time).
     - It's impossible to set a value via a `OneOf` descriptor, one needs to assign the value to a specific attribute.